Polk County, Texas

 I am planning on growing tomatoes in a five- gallon bucket.
 How much water would a mature tomato plant need per week for maximum production?

-Polk County Texas over 2 years ago
+Polk County Texas almost 3 years ago

 All of my pecan tree leaves have been eaten up by caterpillars.
 I have searched the Internet and come up with the walnut caterpillar.
 Upon looking around the region, nearly all the pecan trees are eaten up.
 I live in southern Polk County in Texas.
 Can you send me information on these critters, and what might be done to detour another outbreak?